ImaginariumLabs/size-harmony-hub/APIwidget/docs/user-guides/USER_GUIDE.md

 3. Add your API keys for the selected providers
 4. Configure widget appearance and position

+### System Requirements

+- **Operating System**: Windows 10 or later
+- **Memory**: 4GB RAM minimum, 8GB recommended
+- **Disk Space**: 100MB free space
+- **Display**: 1280x720 or higher resolution
+- **Internet**: Required for API data retrieval
+- **Node.js**: 16.x or higher (for development mode)

-## Using the Widget
+## Using the Widgets

 ### Widget Overview

-The APIwidget floating widget provides at-a-glance information about your API usage:
+APIwidget now supports multiple floating widgets with enhanced features.
+Each widget provides at-a-glance information about your API usage:

 - **Primary Cost Display**: Shows the current cost for the selected API provider
 - **Change Indicator**: Shows cost change since last period (day/week/month)
 - **Provider Name**: Displays which API provider is currently being shown
+- **Usage Percentage**: Shows percentage of budget/quota used
 - **Last Updated**: Shows when the data was last refreshed

 ### Widget Controls

 - **Drag**: Click and drag anywhere on the widget to move it
-- **Resize**: Drag the bottom-right corner to resize the widget
+- **Resize**: Drag the bottom-right corner to freely resize the widget
 - **Provider Switch**: Click the provider name to cycle through providers
 - **Settings**: Click the gear icon to open settings
 - **Refresh**: Click the refresh icon to update data manually
+- **Close**: Click the X icon to close the widget

+### Multiple Widget Layouts

+APIwidget supports three different layout modes for multiple widgets:

+- **Free Layout**: Position widgets anywhere on the screen
+- **Grid Layout**: Arrange widgets in a grid pattern
+- **Line Layout**: Arrange widgets in a horizontal line at the bottom of the screen

+### Widget Configuration Presets

+You can save and restore widget configurations as presets:

+1. Arrange your widgets as desired
+2. Click the "Save Preset" button in the Floating Widgets page
+3. Enter a name for your preset
+4. To restore a preset, select it from the dropdown and click "Load Preset"

 ### Keyboard Shortcuts